AliciaUwaifo/alx-low_level_programming/0x00-hello_world/README.md

-(2-assembler) gcc -S $CFILE - a script that generates the assembly code of a C code and save it in an output file (3-name) gcc $CFILE -o cisfun - a script that compiles a C file and creates an executable named cisfun (4-puts.c) #include <stdio.h> - a C program that prints a text followed by a new line
+(2-assembler) gcc -S $CFILE - a script that generates the assembly code of a C code and save it in an output file (3-name) gcc $CFILE -o cisfun - a script that compiles a C file and creates an executable named cisfun (4-puts.c) #include <stdio.h> - a C program that prints a text followed by a new line (100-intel) gcc -S -masm=intel $CFILE - a script that generates the assembly code {intel syntax} of a C code and save it in an output file